 So maybe, the next you’re with those you love, hug a little tighter, hold hands a bit longer, and spend some more time gazing at the stars.

 That’s the simplicity of life.
 It happens in moments.
 You never know what beautiful things you miss even when you blink.
 So open up your eyes to all that you’re blessed with.

 And here’s why I wave till the end

 It’s because I wish to see life as it happens, in moments.
-I wish to capture every detail.
-Maybe, I’m just capturing random images in my mind, because I don’t want to have any blurred regrets.
+I sort of capture every detail while saying goodbyes.
+Maybe, I’m just collecting random images in my mind because I don’t want to have any blurred regrets.

-I really don’t know – but that’s the way I feel I can respect relationships – by appreciating them.
-By giving them the time they deserve, because I know nothing would last forever for me.
+I really don’t know – but that’s the way I feel I can respect relationships – by appreciating them and giving them the attention they deserve.
+By giving them enough time, because I know nothing would last forever for me.

-Chances are, if we ever turn into good friends, then you might find me staring at the horizon, waving goodbye at you, until you see me fade away, and you aren’t able to see me anymore – that’s how I am.
+Chances are if we ever turn into good friends and you happen to leave, then you’d find me staring at the horizon, waving goodbye at you until you see me fade away, and you aren’t able to see me anymore – that’s how I am.